Violations and Citations

 Animal Licensing - 92.40

 All domestic pets over the age of 6 months old must have a City of Port St. Lucie animal license displayed on their collar.
 The cost for a license is $5 for an altered animal (spay or neutered), or $15 for an unaltered animal.
 Proof of current rabies vaccination from a licensed veterinarian is required, and licenses may be obtained from most Port St Lucie veterinarians, and at the Animal Control Department 1133 S.W.
 Macedo Blvd., or by mail.
-Lifetime licenses are now available for purchase at the Animal Control office for a onetime fee of $5.
+Lifetime licenses are now available for purchase at the Animal Control office for a one time fee of $5.
 Requirements for the lifetime license are that the animal is spayed/neutered and micro-chipped.

 Sick or Injured Animals